nateCode1/svacketz/README.md

   Take the bracket below as an example.
 Assume the winners from the first round are 1,2,3,4.
 This means the next round would have 1v4, and 2v3.

   However, if we assume the winners are 8,2,3,4 the next round would be 2v8, 3v4.
-This means that depens on who wins, 2 and 3 either go to different matches, or the same match, which means no definite bracket can be drawn ahead of time.
+This means that depends on who wins, 2 and 3 either go to different matches, or the same match, which means no definite bracket can be drawn ahead of time.

   This solution would also only make sense in the case where seeding is strongly defined, as it will provide even greater advantage to participants with a better seed, which may be undesirable if seeding is poorly defined or perhaps even random.
 </details>